-Andy Devine Avenue at 4th Street,
+Andy Devine Avenue and 4th Street,

-No one has favorited this theater yet
+1 person favorited this theater

 Henry E. Lang opened Lang’s Theatre in the Lovin & Withers Building on Kingman’s Front Street (since renamed Andy Devine Avenue) in 1917.
-Lang had previously managed a theater in the local Elks' Lodge, where movies had been shown at least as early as 1907.
+Lang had previously managed a theatre in the local Elks' Lodge, where movies had been shown at least as early as 1907.

-Lang made gradual improvements to his new theater.
+Lang made gradual improvements to his new theatre.
 The local newspaper reported on the new lobby and entrance that was built in 1920, featuring an arch “…finished in a white marble effect….” with gold trim, 70 electric lights, and display cases.
 A new cooling and heating system was installed at the same time, the total cost for the project exceeding $3,000.

 In its early years, Lang’s Theatre presented a wide range of movies for Kingman audiences, usually changing the program daily, though some special features were shown for two days.
-The theater continued in operation until Phoenix exhibitor Harry Nace opened the State Theatre in 1939.
+The theatre continued in operation until Phoenix exhibitor Harry Nace opened the State Theatre in 1939.
 The space occupied by Lang’s Theatre reverted to retail use until the building was demolished in the 1950’s.